Ronen Eldan

-Ronen Eldan (רונן אלדן) is an Israeli mathematician.
-Eldan is a professor at the Weizmann Institute of Science working on probability theory, mathematical analysis, theoretical computer science and the theory of machine learning.
-He received the 2018 Erdős Prize, the 2022 Blavatnik Award for Young Scientists and was a speaker at the 2022 International Congress of Mathematicians.
+Ronen Eldan (רונן אלדן) is an Israeli mathematician, working at OpenAI.
+Previously, Eldan was a professor at the Weizmann Institute of Science working on probability theory, mathematical analysis, theoretical computer science and the theory of machine learning.
+He received the 2018 Erdős Prize, the 2022 Blavatnik Award for Young Scientists and the 2023 New Horizons Breakthrough Prize in Mathematics.
+He was a speaker at the 2022 International Congress of Mathematicians.